Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Theory Of Computation/Practical 05/README.md

-Aim : Write a program for generating regular expressions for regular grammar.
+Aim : Design a Turing machine that’s accepts the even number of 1's.